myorangedragon/longmynd/README.md

     17  ES Type             Elementary Stream Type (repeated as pair with 16 for each ES) 18  MODCOD              Received Modulation & Coding Rate.
-See MODCOD Lookup Table below 19  Short Frames        1 if received signal is using Short Frames, 0 otherwise (DVB-S2 only) 20  Pilots              1 if received signal us using Pilots, 0 otherwise (DVB-S2 only)
+See MODCOD Lookup Table below 19  Short Frames        1 if received signal is using Short Frames, 0 otherwise (DVB-S2 only) 20  Pilot Symbols       1 if received signal is using Pilot Symbols, 0 otherwise (DVB-S2 only)

 ### MODCOD Lookup